-Risks Related to Our Innovation Platform
+Risks Relating to Our Innovation Platform and Development of Our Drug Candidates

-Historically, our in-house research and development division, known as our Innovation Platform, has not generated significant profits or has operated at a net loss, and our future profitability is dependent on the successful commercialization of our drug candidates, including fruquintinib which received approval from the National Medical Products Administration of China, or NMPA (formerly known as the China Food and Drug Administration), in September 2018.
+Historically, our in-house research and development division, known as our Innovation Platform, has not generated significant profits or has operated at a net loss.
+Our future profitability is dependent on the successful commercialization of our drug candidates.

 To date, fruquintinib is our only drug candidate that has been approval for sale, and it has only been approved for sale for the treatment of third-line metastatic colorectal cancer patients in China.
-We do not expect our Innovation Platform to be significantly profitable unless and until we successfully commercialize fruquintinib and/or our other drug candidates.
+We do not expect to be significantly profitable unless and until we generate substantial royalties from fruquintinib and/or successfully commercialize our other drug candidates.
 We expect to incur significant sales and marketing costs as we prepare to commercialize our drug candidates.

 Successful commercialization of our drug candidates is subject to many risks.
-Fruquinitinib is currently marketed by our partner, Eli Lilly.
-Under our recently amended license and collaboration agreement with Eli Lilly, we may be granted promotion and distribution rights to fruquintinib for certain provinces in the future.
+Fruquintinib is currently marketed by our partner, Eli Lilly.
+Under our amended license and collaboration agreement with Eli Lilly, we may be granted promotion and distribution rights to fruquintinib for certain provinces in China in the future.
 We have never, as an organization, launched or commercialized any of our drug candidates, and there is no guarantee that we will be able to successfully commercialize any of our drug candidates for their approved indications.
 There are numerous examples of failures to meet expectations of market potential, including by pharmaceutical companies with more experience and resources than us.
-While we have an established network of medical sales representatives in China operated by our Commercial Platform, we will need to refine and further develop an oncology-focused sales team in order to successfully commercialize our drug candidates.
+While we have an established network of medical sales representatives in China operated by our Commercial Platform, we will need to refine and further develop an oncology and immunology-focused sales team in order to successfully commercialize our drug candidates.
 Even if we are successful in developing our commercial team, there are many factors that could cause the commercialization of fruquintinib or our other drug candidates to be unsuccessful, including a number of factors that are outside our control.
-In the case of fruquintinib, for example, the third-line metastatic colorectal cancer patient population in China may be smaller than we estimate or physicians may be unwilling to prescribe, or patients are unwilling to take, fruquintinib due to, among other reasons, its pricing or the fact that it is not included in the Medicines Catalogue for the National Basic Medical Insurance, Labor Injury Insurance and Childbirth Insurance Systems in China, or the National Medicines Catalogue.
+In the case of fruquintinib, for example, the third-line metastatic colorectal cancer patient population in China may be smaller than we estimate or physicians may be unwilling to prescribe, or patients are unwilling to take, fruquintinib due to, among other reasons, its pricing.
 Additionally, any negative development for fruquintinib in clinical development in additional indications, or in regulatory processes in other jurisdictions, may adversely impact the commercial results and potential of fruquintinib in China and globally.
-Thus, significant uncertainty remains regarding the commercial potential of fruquintinib.
+Thus, significant uncertainty remains regarding the commercial potential of fruguintinib.

-We may not achieve profitability after generating drug sales from fruquintinib and/or our other drug candidates, if ever.
+We may not achieve profitability after generating royalties from fruquintinib and/or sales from our other drug candidates, if ever.
 If the commercialization of fruquintinib and/or our other drug candidates is unsuccessful or perceived as disappointing, our stock price could decline significantly and the long-term success of the product and our company could be harmed.